Gardens of Horace

-The Formal Garden in the Stronghold – Secret garden – Belvedere
+The Formal Garden and the Belvedere

 The Formal Garden is a secret garden, hidden on the roof of the fortress.
 It was created in the 17th century by the Nuñez Sanchez, who were a powerful family of Spanish and Portuguese origin, as well as able art patrons.